 (g) Food benefits.
 A food benefit application is completed at the same time as the RCA and RMA application and processed using food benefit eligibility rules, per OAC 340:50. • 7

-1. Catholic Charities of Oklahoma City is the contracted provider that provides case management and support services to the western part of Oklahoma and the Young Women's Christian Association (YWCA) of Greater Tulsa for the eastern part of the state.
+1. Catholic Charities of Oklahoma City provides case management and support services for the Oklahoma City metropolitan area and the Young Women's Christian Association of Greater Tulsa for the Tulsa metropolitan area.

-2. (a) Catholic Charities of Oklahoma City is responsible for helping new arrivals apply for SoonerCare (Medicaid) or refugee medical assistance (RMA) and food benefits through okdhslive.
+2. (a) Catholic Charities of Oklahoma City and Congregation B'nai Emunah are responsible for helping new arrivals apply for SoonerCare (Medicaid) or refugee medical assistance (RMA) and food benefits through an online application.
 The Adult and Family Services (AFS) Centralized Refugee Unit is responsible for determining eligibility.
-To initiate the application process, Catholic Charities sends an email to the Centralized Refugee Unit to request a case number and client number before submitting the application through okdhslive.
+To initiate the application process, Catholic Charities or Congregation B'nai Emunah send an email to the Centralized Refugee Unit to request a case number and client number before submitting the application online.